Hopkins Public Schools (Minnesota)

 Hopkins School District 270 is a public school district in the U.S. state of Minnesota.
 The district is one of the larger districts in the state, and covers all of Hopkins, Minnesota as well as parts of Minnetonka, Golden Valley, Eden Prairie, Edina, Plymouth, Minneapolis, and St. Louis Park.
 The district is strong athletically, having won numerous state championships.
 Both boys' and girls' basketball are particularly strong, having won multiple state titles.
 Hopkins School District offers a K-12 Mandarin Chinese immersion program, which attracts students from within the district and from other school districts.

 History

 In 1980 the Golden Valley School District merged into the Hopkins district.
 Under Minnesota law it was a consolidation.
+The Hopkins district transitioned its junior highs to middle schools at the start of the 2023 school years.
+Sixth graders were moved to the middle schools and ninth grade to high school.